sdchandra/tMAD/README.md

 ## Downsample sWGS data to have e.g. 10 Million reads

+* This step is necessary when samples within a cohort have different coverage
-* This can be done using samtools within the R environment
+* Downsampling read counts can be done using samtools within the R environment
 * samtools must be available in your PATH

 ```R